warsclon/acra-node-server/README.md

 Save all the crash reports in your own server.

 ### version 0.0.3
+* Updated to work with Express 4.x
+* Updated to work with newer MongoDB

+### version 0.0.3
 * Statistics by android version.
 * Statistics by date error.